-- a) Assist the Chairperson in ensuring all rules and Bylaws are followed.
-Make rulings on proper procedure when asked to do so by the Chairperson. - b) Be knowledgeable about CAC Bylaws and parliamentary procedure as set forth in Robert's Rules of Order, as well as California Education Code and the Brown Act. - c) Assist with comments and questions by members and the public. - d) Assist with the attendance roster. - e) Announce public comment on the agenda. - f) Conduct and keep a record of exit interviews with outgoing members.
-During the interview, the Historian shall invite the outgoing member to share: - The most important accomplishments of the CAC during their tenure. - The priorities they would like addressed in the following year. - Their opinion of which practices should continue and which should be amended.
+- a) Be any CAC representative with one year of verifiable experience within the past five (5) as a CAC member or a member of another central parent committee. - b) Assist the Chairperson in ensuring all rules and Bylaws are followed.
+Make rulings on proper procedure when asked to do so by the Chairperson.

+- c) Be knowledgeable about CAC Bylaws and parliamentary procedure as set forth in Robert's Rules of Order, as well as California Education Code and the Brown Act. - d) Assist with comments and questions by members and the public. - e) Assist with the attendance roster. - f) Announce public comment on the agenda. - g) Conduct and keep a record of exit interviews with outgoing members.

-- Their fondest memories and greatest challenges while serving on the CAC. - g) Along with the Chair, be responsible for activating and presiding over the selection of the chair of the Bylaws Committee.
-May serve as chair of the Bylaws Committee. - h) Not be eligible to vote due to the need for neutrality.
+During the interview, the Historian shall invite the outgoing member to share: - The most important accomplishments of the CAC during their tenure. - · The priorities they would like addressed in the following year. - Their opinion of which practices should continue and which should be amended. - Their fondest memories and greatest challenges while serving on the CAC. - h) Be responsible for activating and presiding over the selection of the chair of the Bylaws Committee.
+May serve as chair of the Bylaws Committee.

-11. Public Relations Officer
+5. Public Relations Officer